“January in Abruzzo should mean waking up to winter mornings like this, a snow covered Marsican world” Peter Austin

 The menu also includes pizzas, pecorino, wines, desserts and other typical products from all over the territory.
 And it’s very likely that good old Befana will pay the town a visit, as the 6th is her feast.

 The festival will take place in Piazza Umberto I, right in the center of the village, or indoors in case of bad weather.
 Like previous years, the historical train La Transiberiana will ride from Sumona to Pettorano v.v.
-If the forecasts are right, there will be snow on January 3 and 4, but sun on January 5 and 6, which could mean that there will be wonderful winter scenes to look at!
+Let’s hope there will be some snow and wonderful winter scenes to look at!

 Ingrid Paardekooper, In Abruzzo